 The NCCIH states that normal doses of chamomile (such as those found in teas and supplements) are generally safe, though they should be avoided by some groups.
 For example, people who are allergic to plants such as ragweed, chrysanthemums, marigolds, or daisies should avoid chamomile, because it belongs to this same family of plants.
 People taking cyclosporine (used to prevent rejection of organ transplants) or warfarin (a blood thinner) should also avoid chamomile, as it has been known to interact with these medicines.
 Other general side effects of chamomile can include nausea and dizziness.

 When to See a Doctor

-Depression and anxiety are both easier to treat when addressed earlier rather than later.
-If you are experiencing persistent feelings of anxiety or depression, don’t wait until they go away on their own.
+Depression is easier to treat when addressed sooner rather than later.
+If you are experiencing persistent feelings of depression, don’t wait until they go away on their own.
 Seek medical help if you experience any of the following symptoms:

 - Stress, fear, or worry that interferes with everyday life, including relationships, work, and mood

 - The inability to control your negative feelings